Constraints on the rotating self-dual black hole with quasi-periodic oscillations: Brief introduction of the properties of rotating self-dual spacetime

 {where $a=J/M$ is the specific angular momentum (rotation parameter), and $M$ and $J$ are the mass and angular momentum of the black hole, respectively}.
 It is easy to verify that when $a=0$ we recover the non-rotating SDBH solution \cite{Zhu:2020tcf}.
-The factor $\mathscr{H}$ in the metric \ref{metric} is a regular function which satisfied $h(r)=\lim\limits_{a \to 0} \mathscr{H}$.
-So the coefficient $\mathscr{H}/\rho^2$ is a normalization factor that does not affect the intrinsic geometry of the spacetime.
+The factor $\mathscr{H}$ in the metric \ref{metric} is a regular function which satisfied $h(r)=\lim\limits_{a \to 0} \mathscr{H}$, so the coefficient $\mathscr{H}/\rho^2$ is a normalization factor that does not affect the intrinsic geometry of the spacetime.
 And here the metric auxiliary functions $f(r)$, $g(r)$ and $h(r)$ are given by

 where $r_+=2 G M/(1+P)^2$ and $r_{-} = 2G M P^2/(1+P)^2$ are the two horizons, and $r_{*}= \sqrt{r_+ r_-} = 2G MP/(1+P)^2$ with $G$ representing the gravitational constant, $M$ denoting the ADM mass of the SDBH, and $P$ being the polymeric function \bqn P \equiv \frac{\sqrt{1+\epsilon^2}-1}{\sqrt{1+\epsilon^2}+1}, \eqn where $\epsilon$ is a product of the Immirzi parameter $\gamma$ and the polymeric parameter $\delta$, i.e., $\epsilon=\gamma \delta \ll 1$.
 The parameter $a_{0}$ is defined as \bqn a_0 = \frac{A_{\rm min}}{8\pi}, \eqn where $A_{\rm min}$ denotes the minimum area gap of LQG.
-It is worth noting that $A_{\rm min}$ is related to the Planck length $l_{\rm Pl}$ through $A_{\min} \simeq 4 \pi \gamma \sqrt{3} l_{\rm Pl}^2$ \cite{Modesto:2009ve,Sahu:2015dea}.Therefore, $a_0$ is a quantity proportional to the Planck length $l_{\text{PI}}$ and could be ignored when considering orbital motion on the scale of several to tens of Schwarzschild radii.
+It is worth noting that $A_{\rm min}$ is related to the Planck length $l_{\rm Pl}$ through $A_{\min} \simeq 4 \pi \gamma \sqrt{3} l_{\rm Pl}^2$ \cite{Modesto:2009ve,Sahu:2015dea}.Therefore, $a_0$ is a quantity proportional to the Planck length $l_{\text{PI}}$ and could be ignored when considering an orbital motion on the scale of several to tens of Schwarzschild radii.
 For the parameter $\gamma$, different values are given in the literature from different considerations \cite{BenAchour:2014qca, Frodden:2012dq, Achour:2014eqa, Han:2014xna,Carlip:2014bfa, Taveras:2008yf}.
 In this paper, in order to obtain the QPOs observational constraints of the polymeric function $\delta$ derived from the constraints on $P$, we adopt a value $\gamma=0.2375$ commonly used in the calculation of black hole thermodynamic quantities \cite{Meissner:2004ju}.
-To be able to reduce to the Newtonian limit, the gravitational constant in the rotating SDBH can be related to the Newtonian gravitational constant by $G_N=G(1+4P)$.
-For convenience, in this paper we take geometric units and set $G_N=1$.
+To be able to reduce to the Newtonian limit, the gravitational constant in the rotating SDBH can be related to the Newtonian gravitational constant by \bqn G_N=G\frac{(1-P)^2}{(1+P)^2}. \eqn